 Schedule a doctor's visit for your child.

-The first HPV shot is usually given during your child’s yearly checkup at age 11 or 12.
+Doctors will usually give the first HPV shot during your child’s yearly checkup at age 11 or 12.
 But your child can get the shots at any doctor's visit.
-Remember, it’s always a good idea to check with your child’s doctor to make sure your child is getting all the recommended vaccines.
+Remember, it’s always a good idea to check with your child’s doctor to make sure they’re getting all the recommended vaccines.

-Make sure your child gets the shots at the recommended times.
+Make sure your child gets their HPV shots at the recommended times.

 It’s important for your child to get the HPV shots on schedule.
 To make sure you stay on track, schedule appointments for any remaining shots on the day your child gets the first one.